Dola-Shuvi/SteganoPNG/Readme.md

 Building on windows is as simple as cloning the repository into Visual Studio 2019 and building the **Release** or **Debug** configuration.

 The **Release-Zopfli** and **Debug-Zopfli** configurations on Windows contain stronger compression provided by Zopfli but are slightly slower and are disabled by default.
 To use them you should compile the zopfli submodule that was cloned.
-You will need to build a Zopfli library and place it in the `zopfli` directory.

-If you wish to enable them on unix please uncomment `#define USEZOPFLI` in [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp).
-The library is required in the same directory as on Windows.
+If you wish to enable them on unix please uncomment `#define USEZOPFLI` in [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) and build the library with `cmake .` followed by `cmake --build .`

  For information on how to use the feature please run `SteganoPNG -h` .